Follow this step by step guide to get 'logs' from your system to Logit.io:

-Download star.logit.io.crt file and place in /etc/certs/syslog/keys/ca.d or another directory
+Download root.logit.io.crt file and place in /etc/certs/syslog/keys/ca.d or another directory

 rsyslog trusts these root CA keys to validate the key presented by logit.io, preventing man-in-the-middle attacks.